sidmulajkar/sidsblog/sidmulajkar/content/posts/message-queues.md

 --------------------------------------------------------------------------

-Imagine that you have a web application for customers to upload a text document, which then converts it into a PDF, and then emails it back to the customer.
+Imagine that we have a web application for customers to upload a text document, which then converts it into a PDF, and then emails it back to the customer.

 This site receives a lot of PDF creation requests every second and every request takes a second to process.